 THE FACTORY, THE FLAT PACK, AND THE FUTURE

-Durapanel has been providing flat pack house kits in NZ since the early 1990s.
+Durapanel has been providing flat pack house kits in NZ since the 1990s.
 With a culture of continuous improvement, we are striving for new developments, realising that incremental fixes are not going to be enough to address the current problems that our country face today.
-Our mission is to make building easier; it’s a journey we’re on, and a journey that will never end.

 Why Flat Pack?